widged/gb-elm-language/en/intro/03-static type.md

 5 : Int
 ```

 Both `2` and `3` are recognized as number literals.
-Without a decimal point they can be treated as an Int or a Float, depending on the operations run on them.
+Without a decimal point they can be treated as Int or Float, depending on the operations run on them.

 ### Type annotations